 Off the farm, Ray is an active member in the local and national agriculture community, serving in executive roles for the American Soybean Association, Iowa Soybean Association, Iowa Soybean Promotion Board, Iowa Economic Development Agriculture Advisory Board, North American Climate Smart Agriculture Alliance and International Soybean Growers Alliance.
 Ray has also served on numerous soybean trade and education missions around the world, working to improve international relationships and trade for U.S. agriculture.
 Ray was recognized as a Lenox Iowa Rotary Rural Good Citizen in 1999, and received the Adams County Iowa Conservation Award in 1992 and the Iowa Master Farmer Award in 2012.
 In 2013, Iowa Congressman Tom Latham read and placed into the Congressional Record a tribute to Ray’s achievements in agriculture, including as President of the American Soybean Association.

-Ray’s wife, Elaine, is Gaesser Farm’s accountant, and served as President of Iowa Women in Agriculture.
+Before her retirement, Ray’s wife, Elaine, was Gaesser Farm’s accountant, and served as President of Iowa Women in Agriculture.
 Along with Ray, she was named an Iowa Master Farmer in 2012.
 Together Ray and Elaine have two children, Chris and Jennifer.
-Chris is the farm’s agronomist and is a member of the Iowa Soybean Association’s Supply Committee Advisory Council.
+Chris is the farm’s agronomist, a member of the Iowa Soybean Association’s Supply Committee Advisory Council, and (with his wife Shannon) the farm office manager.
 Jennifer teaches vocal music at Atlantic High School.
 Ray and his wife are active members of St. Patrick Catholic Church.